-Step 2: Open the DCIM folder and select all the videos in your SD card.
+Step 2: Open the DCIM folder and select all the videos on your SD card.

 Step 3: Right-click the selected videos and pick "Copy" from the menu.
 Open the computer location you would like to save the videos too.
 Right-click any empty spot in the location and select paste.

 Sometimes the real culprit isn't your GoPro video, the media player, or system specifications.
-There could be a program running in the background that is using up most of your computer's resources, leaving very little for playback.
+There could be a program running in the background that uses up most of your computer's resources, leaving very little for playback.
 Here's what you do to figure out which application is causing your issue.

 Step 1:Tap CTRL+ALT+DELETE on your keyboard to bring up the system menu and select "Task Manager."

 Step 2:Look for the applications using up the most resources like CPU and Memory.
 This will be your culprit.

 Step 3: Select it and click on the "End task" button in the bottom right corner to close it.

 NOTE: Make sure that you only use this method to close applications you are familiar with and not system processes.
 Otherwise, you could create an even bigger issue on your computer.

 Are your GoPro videos not playing at all on your computer?
 No need to panic.
 In most cases, this is easily fixed.
 This is yet another problem associated with your computer's inability to playback your video, but sometimes the fault could lie in the video itself too.
 Here are a couple of solutions for you to try:

 This is probably the worst scenario that could ever happen with your GoPro camera.
 You save up some money, go on vacation and have the time of your life, only to realize on your way home or after you get back that all your footage won't play.
 No time or opportunity to go back to take new ones, and some moments just can't be replicated.